• Skip to primary navigation

 7. If fish needs to cook a little longer, you can turn the flame down to medium and cook for another minute or two.
 Test the temperature again. *

-8. The swordfish will flake with a fork and be an opaque (not see through) beige,/white color when it is done.
+8. If the fish flakes with a fork and is opaque (not see through) beige,/white color then it is done.

 Notes